 The Story of the Dibbuk Box

-When Kevin's mother received the box, she suffered a stroke leaving her partially blind, unable to speak and paralyzed.
+According to Haxton, "When Kevin's mother received the box, she suffered a stroke leaving her partially blind, unable to speak, and paralyzed.
 Soon, all kinds of unexplainable events occurred surrounding the box.
-Anyone who slept near it would have dreams of being pummeled by a demented hag, notice odd scents, and see dark shadowy figures.
+Anyone who slept near it would have dreams of being pummeled by a demented hag, notice odd scents, and see dark shadowy figures."

-Fearing for his sanity and afraid that harming or destroying the box might leave these spiritual entities in his home, Kevin sold the wine box to a college student in an online auction.
+Fearing for his sanity and afraid that harming or destroying the box might leave these spiritual entities in his home, Mannis sold the wine box to a college student in an online auction.
 The student also witnessed the unexplainable.
-When his hair started to fall out in clumps, he decided to get rid of the box.
+"When his hair started to fall out in clumps, he decided to get rid of the box," Haxton notes.

-I leaned of the box through the student's roommate, and I was curious about it!
-I purchased it and immediately had unexplained health problems with my vision, experienced choking, and saw odd lights and shadows.
+"I leaned of the box through the student's roommate, and I was curious about it!"
+Haxton says.
+"I purchased it, and immediately had unexplained health problems with my vision, experienced choking, and saw odd lights and shadows.
 I got in contact with the family who created the box, which was meant to connect a Jewish family with the spiritual world during the Holocaust.
-The wooden wine box was originally supposed to be buried with a 103-year old family member, but an Orthodox Rabbi refused the request.
+The wooden wine box was originally supposed to be buried with a 103-year old family member, but an Orthodox Rabbi refused the request."

 Owning the Dibbuk Box

 Haxton approached his ownership of the Dibbuk Box with curiosity and a healthy dose of skepticism.
 He quickly learned, however, there might be truth to the stories surrounding the item.
 Immediately, he began experiencing a host of disturbing issues including prophetic dreams, health problems such as vision loss, choking, metallic tastes that last for weeks, sudden welts and hives, and shadow creatures that floated across the floor and along walls.